PacketX/GRISM-A-series-docs/docs/RestAPI/RestAPI.md

 RestAPI
 =============

-What if I want to submit a XML task from a script.
+"What if I want to submit a XML task from a script?"

 You can try the `RestAPI`.